 Condition \eqref{condition_linear_estimate} guarantees that we have a contraction mapping hence the sequence $\{(F_v^{(k)},F_w^{(k)})\}_k$ converges in $C([0,T];BC^0\times BC^0)$ and uniqueness of solution in Theorem \ref{lemma_local_existence} imply that $(F_v, F_w) \in C([0,\infty),\mathcal{B}\times \mathcal{B})$.
-To conclude the last part of the proof of the Lemma \ref{lemma_linear_estimate_error} we need to prove the estimate \eqref{estimate_linear_error} which can be obtained by bounding in a proper manner $\|F_v^{(1)}-F_v^{(0)}\|_Y$.
+To conclude the last part of the proof of the Lemma \ref{lemma_linear_estimate_error}, we need to prove the estimate \eqref{estimate_linear_error}, which can be obtained by bounding in a proper manner $\|F_v^{(1)}-F_v^{(0)}\|_Y$.
 The main difficulty is that we need a factor $\frac{1}{\omega_1}$ from

 where $\varphi_3$ is given by \eqref{def_varphi3}.
-The key for this estimate is the following lemma, which is the main reason why we require additional regularity for the Theorem \ref{thm_approximation_pas}. \begin{lemma}[Oscillatory estimate for the linear non-homogeneous heat equation] Let $\omega > 1$, let $d>0$ and let $f\in C^1(\R\times[0,T])$, then we have the following integral estimate
+The key for this estimate is the following lemma, which is why we require additional regularity for the Theorem \ref{thm_approximation_pas}. \begin{lemma}[Oscillatory estimate for the linear non-homogeneous heat equation] Let $\omega > 1$, let $d>0$ and let $f\in C^1(\R\times[0,T])$, then we have the following integral estimate

 for some constant $C= C(v_0,d)>0$. \end{lemma} \begin{proof} We first observe that if $h(x,t) = f(x,t)/(d+x^2)$ then there exist a constant $C_d$ only depending on $d$ such that

 Next, by considering the change of variables $s \to t-\tau$, $x-y \to 2\tau^{1/2} z$ we can write